basarat/demo-deepcopy/script.md

   }
 };
 ```
 Is time consuming and painful.

+***Select the object bar***
-Fortunately for simple objects you can create a simple function to do this for you.
+* Fortunately for simple objects you can create a simple function to do this for you.

 * We go ahead and create a deep copy function which is generic.
 * It takes an object o of type T and returns an object of type t
 * Within the function we simply stringify the object
 * and then convert this string back to a new object
 * Now we can use this function to create our clone
 * and if we go ahead and mutate the clone
 * the original object stays intact.
 ```js
 function deepcopy<T>(o: T): T {